pinterest/gestalt/docs/markdown/ios/card/card.md

 ---
 title: Card
-description: The Card is a semi-modular container used to house a Card.Header and a variant of the available preview blocks.
+description: Card is a semi-modular container used to house a Card.Header and a variant of the available preview blocks.
 Every Card must have at least a title and a variant of a preview block.
 fullwidth: true
 ---